Chris Mullin (politician): Leaving parliament

 On 10 May 2008, the Sunderland Echo site reported that Mullin had decided to stand down at the 2010 general election.
-This left Mullin having contested seven General Elections and having been elected in five of them.
+'Better to go while people are still asking why, rather than when'.
+Soon after retiring he moved to a cottage in a walled garden in Northumberland which he restored.
+It featured on Gardener's World in August 2016.
+In 2011 he was a judge of the Man Booker Prize.
+From 2011 to 2017 he was chair of the Heritage Lottery Fund in the North East.
+In 2017 he was appointed to the Northumberland National Park Authority.
+In 2023 he was appointed to chair the board of the Tyne and Wear Museums.
+He is also a trustee of the Chillingham Wild Cattle Association.

 Diaries

-Mullin published three volumes of widely praised diaries that described the progress of "New Labour" from the death of the party leader John Smith in 1994 to the 2010 general election: A View from the Foothills (2009) (recounting Mullin's ministerial career from 1999–2005), Decline & Fall: Diaries 2005–2010 (2010) and A Walk-On Part: Diaries 1994–1999 (2011).
+Mullin published four volumes of widely praised diaries.
+The first three documented the rise and fall of New Labour from the death of the party leader John Smith in 1994 to the 2010 general election: A View from the Foothills (2009) (recounting Mullin's ministerial career from 1999–2005), Decline & Fall: Diaries 2005–2010 (2010) and A Walk-On Part: Diaries 1994–1999 (2011).
 Among other things, Mullin recorded his gradual disillusion with the Labour Party's left wing and his rather reluctant support, after Smith's death, for fellow North-Eastern MP Tony Blair (whom he dubbed "The Man") as the person most likely to lead the party back to power.
 He admired Blair as a leader and for his capacity to create a broad-based Labour Party.
 In spite of Iraq, Mullin remains an admirer of Blair, viewing him as a leader of exceptional ability.
 Peter Riddell of the Times suggested that A View From the Foothills deserved to become "the central text for understanding the Blair years", while Decline & Fall, in which Mullin (by then a backbencher again) expressed wry consternation at the way the government operated under Blair's successor Gordon Brown, were commended for their independence of outlook, revealing, as Jenni Russell put it in the Sunday Times, Mullin's "readiness to like people who don't echo his politics".

-The three volumes were adapted for the stage by Michael Chaplin as A Walk on Part.
+The first three volumes were adapted for the stage by Michael Chaplin as A Walk on Part.
 It premiered at the Live Theatre in Newcastle-upon-Tyne in May 2011, before moving to the Soho Theatre in London.
 Mullin regularly gives talks on his diaries, politics and the rise and fall of New Labour.

+The fourth volume, Didn’t You Use to Be Chris Mullin?
+Diaries 2010–2022, chronicling the post-parliamentary period of his life, from the fallout of the 2010 general election to the death of Queen Elizabeth II, was released in May 2023.